AMS-Osram: 2001–2010

-2011–present
+2011–2018

 In 2011, austriamicrosystems acquired 100% of the shares in Texas Advanced Optoelectronic Solutions, Inc. (TAOS), for about US$320 million (about EUR 220m).
-TAOS works in the area of light sensor technologies.

-In May 2012, austriamicrosystems rebrands to "ams".
-The new brand name ams conjoins austriamicrosystems and the brand of TAOS, a supplier of intelligent lights sensors, acquired in 2011.
-Furthermore, ams AG acquired IDS Microchip AG in the same year.
+TAOS was a specialist in the area of light sensor technologies.
+Following the acquisition, in May 2012, austriamicrosystems rebranded to "ams" to combine austriamicrosystems and the brand of TAOS.
+Additionally, ams AG acquired IDS Microchip AG in the same year.

-Since 13 May 2013, Kirk Laney, former CEO of TAOS Inc., took over the interim management of the company after the step down of John Heugle, head of company for 11 years.

 In June 2014, ams acquired 100% of shares in AppliedSensor, a maker of solid-state chemical gas sensors.

-On 25 June 2014, ams published a statement of a possible merger of equals with Dialog Semiconductor.
+Also in June 2014, ams published a statement of a possible merger of equals with Dialog Semiconductor.
+Few weeks later the company announced, that the proposed merger had failed.

-In July 2015, ams acquired the advanced CMOS sensor business from NXP.

-In November 2015, ams acquired CMOSIS, a supplier of area scan and miniature medical CMOS image sensors.
+In July 2015, ams acquired the advanced CMOS sensor business from NXP, as well as CMOSIS, a supplier of area scan and miniature medical CMOS image sensors.

-In June 2016, ams acquired CCMOSS.

-In July 2016, ams acquired color and spectral sensing specialist MAZeT.

-In October 2016, ams acquired optical packaging firm Heptagon.

-In December 2016, ams acquired Incus Laboratories, active in active noise cancellation in headphones and earphones.
+In June 2016, ams acquired CAmbridge CMOS Sensors Ltd. (CCMOSS), a company specialiced in micro hotplate structures for gas measurement and infrared applications.
+Also in 2016, ams acquired color and spectral sensing specialist MAZeT, optical packaging firm Heptagon and Incus Laboratories, active in active noise cancellation in headphones and earphones.

-In March 2017, ams acquired 100% of the shares in Princeton Optronics, Inc., a provider of Vertical Cavity Surface-Emitting Lasers (VCSELs), in an all-cash transaction.
-In September 2017, AMS announced that it would be opening site under $200 million plan in Singapore.
+In March 2017, ams acquired 100% of the shares in Princeton Optronics, Inc., a provider of Vertical Cavity Surface Emitting Lasers (VCSELs), in an all-cash transaction.
+The same year, ams announced that it would be opening site under $200 million plan in Singapore.
+Also in 2017 ams was the first company in Austria to sponsor an athletic team for the Special Olympics World Winter Games that were held in Austria in March 2017.
+The company hosted the U.S. team athletes from 14 to 16 March before they returned to the venues to prepare for the competition.

+2019–
-In March 2019, ams and Wise Road Capital, a global private equity firm focusing on the semiconductor industry and other emerging high-tech industries, create a joint venture to advance the development and sales of environmental, flow and pressure sensor solutions for the global market.

-In April 2019, ams share value surged 20% after offering their 3D sensor technology to Android makers, that was once exclusive to their largest client, Apple.
+In March 2019, ams and Wise Road Capital, a global private equity firm focusing on the semiconductor industry and other emerging high-tech industries, create a joint venture to advance the development and sales of environmental, flow and pressure sensors for the global market.
+In April 2019, ams share value surged 20% after offering their 3D sensor technology, that was once exclusive to their largest client, Apple, to manufacturers of Android smartphones.

-In December 2019, ams successfully closed their acquisition of German lighting, LED, and opto-semiconductor manufacturer, OSRAM.

-Managing board

-In 2020, the board was composed of: